National Records of Scotland: Services and collections

 NRS supports research in a number of ways, through guides, websites and training.
-The Scotland's People website, the official Scottish Government site for searching government records and archives, is maintained by NRS in partnership with the Court of the Lord Lyon.
+The ScotlandsPeople website, the official Scottish Government site for searching government records and archives, is maintained by NRS in partnership with the Court of the Lord Lyon.
 NRS provides training in palaeography, the study of historical writing such as secretary hand, which is necessary to read some of its records; it maintains training material on its Scottish Handwriting site.

 The NRS collects and publishes Scottish statistics and data relating to registers, notably deaths involving coronavirus (COVID-19) in Scotland, the source for data provided on the Scottish Government's COVID-19 dashboard.
 It also publishes statistics about first names given to babies in Scotland since 1998.

 NRS maintains the Scottish Register of Tartans.

 It aims to be a leader in archival practice and acts a source of guidance to records managers and archivists in Scotland.

 The NRS Web Continuity Service launched on 20 November 2017.
 A web archive of sites belonging to organisations who deposit records with NRS, the service ensures that previous versions of pages and files can be accessed, while being clearly distinguishable from live content.